stacks-network/docs/src/pages/understand-stacks/stacking-using-CLI.md

 ## Check Balance

 Confirm that the faucet transaction has completed by checking the balance of your address.
 The `-t` flag is used to indicate testnet.
+See the [CLI reference](references/blockstack-cli) for usage of flags.

 ```bash
 stx balance ST1P3HXR80TKT48TKM2VTKCDBS4ET9396W0W2S3K8 -t

 {
   "balance": "90000000000000",
   "locked": "0",